jsxstyle/jsxstyle/.changeset/add jsxstyle astro.md

 ---
-"@jsxstyle/astro": patch
+"@jsxstyle/astro": major
 ---

-Add a new package, `@jsxstyle/astro`, that provides a set of jsxstyle components for use with [Astro](https://astro.build).
+Added a new package, `@jsxstyle/astro`, that provides a set of jsxstyle components for use with [Astro](https://astro.build).